DrankRock/CMScrape/README.md

 Collectibles price tracker from Cardmarket links.

 **CMScrape works on Python 3.7 and 3.8, but not 3.9 because of an error with PyQt, or 3.10 because of an error with Urllib3**

+**CMScrape with proxy is currently bugged on Windows.
+Use `python3 CMScrape.py --no-proxies True` to use a fairly good proxyless working version**
+I apologize for the slower CMScrape

 ### TL;DR
 ```shell
 python CMScrape.py